williambq/AppNoticeSDK-Android/README.md

             Context context = App.getContext();
             activity = this;

-            // Get the AdMob banner view and set an ad-loaded listner adView = (AdView) findViewById(R.id.adView);
-            adView.setAdListener(new AdListener() {
-                @Override
-                public void onAdLoaded() {
-                // Handle ad-loaded event
-                }
-            });
+            ...

             // Create the callback handler for the App Notice SDK appNotice_callback = new AppNotice_Callback() {

-                // Called by the SDK when the user accepts or declines tracking from one of the consent flow dialogs
+                // Called by the SDK when the user accepts or declines tracking from one of the consent notice screens
                 @Override
                 public void onOptionSelected(boolean isAccepted, HashMap<Integer, Boolean> appNotice_privacyPreferences) {
                     // Handle your response